dezeroku/smoke-detector/README.md

 Electronics schematic can be viewed using `Autodesk Eagle` (open the `schematic.sch` file).

 The rendered png file is available as `schematic.png` and visible below.

+MQ2 smoke/gas detector with digital output adaptation is used as a sensor.
 ![Schematic](schematic.png?raw=true "Schematic")

 # Logic